NyashMyash99/NyashMyash99/README.md

 ### 🧑 About me
 Hi there 👋

-I'm a Fullstack JavaScript and Minecraft developer, interested in teaching people programming.
+I'm a Senior Backend TypeScript developer with Middle Frontend skills, interested in teaching people programming.

 ➜ You can get to know me well by reading [my resume](https://resume.nyashmyash99.dev).